Cloufield/gwaslab/docs/MiamiPlot.md

 `gl.plot_miami()` now  supports most options in `plot_mqq()`.

-Adding a suffix "1" to the options and it will be passed to the top Manhattan plot.
+- Add a suffix "1" to the options and it will be passed to the top Manhattan plot.
-Adding a suffix "2" to the options and it will be passed to the bottom Manhattan plot.
+- Add a suffix "2" to the options and it will be passed to the bottom Manhattan plot.
-If no suffix is provided, it will be passed to both plots.
+- If no suffix is provided, it will be passed to both plots.

 ## Example